Link risk

 A healthy link usually appears where it helps a reader understand a source, tool, author or next step.
 A risky link appears because the anchor text was wanted, not because the page needed it.
 Audits should group links by placement type, anchor language, source quality and acquisition story before deciding what to remove, disavow or ignore.

-Archived material should be read educationally.
-Some tools, interfaces, tactics or numbers may be outdated, but the method remains useful: define intent, collect evidence, identify risks, prioritize bottlenecks and measure change.
-This way of working still applies to SEO audits, content, media campaigns, online stores and production workflows.
+The material should be read as part of a process: define intent, collect evidence, identify risks, prioritize bottlenecks and measure change.
+This way of working applies to SEO audits, content, media campaigns, online stores and production workflows.